pagekit/docs/developer-guides/how-to-theme.md

     <?php endforeach ?>
 	```

-3. To render the new position in the theme's markup, we need to add it to the `views/template.php` file, as well:
+3. To render the new position in the theme's markup, we need to add it to the `views/template.php` file, after the closing `</nav>` tag:

 	```
     <?php if ($view->position()->exists('top')) : ?>